nsdown/Facebook-Video-Uploader/README.md

 # Facebook-Video-Uploader
-THis is a Python script that uses Facebook's Graph Video API to upload videos to a Facebook with dedupe functionality
+This is a Python script that uses Facebook's Graph Video API to upload videos to a Facebook with dedupe functionality